 That is the essence of security on the Web.
 Responding appropriately, based on the security needs of the site, service, or resource.
 Data is neutral, it does not care one way or another.
 So it’s all about evaluating the request and responding however is necessary to keep data secure, or not secure.

 Returning to the definition, “obscurity” is something not discovered or known about; uncertain.
 To help bring this down to earth a bit, let’s consider a few “real world” examples of common security techniques, and then ask if they are “security via obscurity”.

 - Passwords.
 Obviously unknown (read: obscure) passwords are better than known passwords.

-- Cookies.
-Same deal as with passwords.
-If you have the right cookies, anything is possible.
+- Hashing.
+Same as with passwords.
+If the hash is known access is granted.

 - Anti-Spam Captchas.
 Easy to pass when the correct response is known (not hidden).